 Grip: Wine Glass

 Grip: A variation of the Broomstick

-How to press the buttons
+How to press the buttons?

-Ok, so I know how to hold a fightstick, now what?
+Ok, so I know how to hold a fightstick.
+Now what?

 Once you establish your baseline technique, the rest will follow.